Rania Al-Mashat: Early life and education

-Al-Mashat was born in Cairo to Abdel Monem El Mashat, a professor of Political Science at Cairo University and Nagwa el-Attar, who worked at Ain Shams University.
+Al-Mashat was born in Cairo to Abdul-Monem Al-Mashat, a professor of Political Science at Cairo University and Nagwa el-Attar, who worked at Ain Shams University.
 She graduated from The American University in Cairo (AUC) in 1995 with a Bachelor of Arts in Economics.
 Her father was appointed Egyptian Cultural and Educational Counselor at the Egyptian Embassy in Washington DC in 1995, and Al-Mashat enrolled at the nearby University of Maryland, where she completed her master's degree in 1998 and her PhD in 2001, specializing in International Economics with a focus on monetary policy and public debt management.
+She also completed Executive Education certificates in Leadership and Public Policy from the Kennedy School of Government and Transformational Leadership from Said Business School.